sunyi000/ai4dm-prototype/README.md

 1 . ai4dm-backend is a standard Flask application.
 2 . ai4dm-frontend is a Angular10 application.

+# Ontology files
+- ai4dm-schema.ttl is the main schema for ai4dm kb.
+It imports the below files
+    - data-triples folder contains all instances in the ontology
+    - ttl-vocabs contains the controlled vocabulary ontology which are imported by the main ai4dm ontology schema

-Steps to start the prototype application.
+# Steps to start the prototype application.

 1. start GraphDB, create a triple store "ai4dm"
 2. load triples in all ttl files under ai4dm-backend/data (data-triples and ttl-vocabs folders, exclude aircraft-model.ttl)